Programming Fundamentals - part 2 of 2

 Object code - This is not to be confused with 'object oriented' programming which is covered in a later chapter.
 Object code is a portion of machine code produced from the source code by some compilers.
 Object code is machine code that has not yet been linked with other library files that are required for a complete program.
 Usually, as part of the compilation process, object files (.obj) are produced from the program code and are then 'linked' with library files (.lib) to produce the machine-level executable (.exe) file.
 Use of object files is common with C and C++.
 Python does not typically produce or work with object files.

 Machine code - Often considered the binary language executed on the CPU (Central Processing Unit).
-This is the 1's and 0's processed directly by the CPU.
+These are the 1's and 0's processed directly by the CPU.
 It is also often shown using hexadecimal numbers such as: C9 4F D7.
 The hexadecimal numbers have the same 'values' as the binary numbers but are just a different representation.
 For example, 1111 = F, 1001 = 9, and 1011 = B.

 Machine code has another definition which is likely more applicable to software development than the 1's and 0's from above.
-According to Wikipedia, "Machine code or machine language is is a set of instructions executed directly by a computer's CPU."
+According to Wikipedia, "Machine code or machine language is a set of instructions executed directly by a computer's CPU."
 In this second context, machine code is code that can be directly executed by the CPU.
 Meaning, the code is written with instructions directly understood by the CPU and no additional translation or interpretation is required.
 For instance, MOV ecx, s1 and ADD eax, ebx are examples of CPU-level instructions and are therefore machine code.

 Native code - The term native in the computing context means code that is 'local' to a particular machine written in instructions designed specifically for that CPU, using an instruction set specific to that CPU.
 It is the lowest level code that can be run on a machine and requires no additional supporting software.